Support for SMEs

 Hong Kong Trade Development Council (HKTDC) updates economic and trade information on the Mainland on regular basis in its "Economic and Trade Information on China".

-HKTDC's "Data and Profiles - Mainland China Provinces and Cities" also provides market profiles of the Mainland provinces and cities, covering major economic indicators, industry sectors, foreign trade and foreign investment.
+HKTDC's "Data and Profiles - Chinese Mainland Provinces and Cities" also provides market profiles of the Mainland provinces and cities, covering major economic indicators, industry sectors, foreign trade and foreign investment.

-The "Guide to Doing Business in China" published by Hong Kong Trade Development Council provides the overview of doing business in the Mainland of China, including application procedures for establishing foreign-invested enterprises (FIEs), import and export administration, entry-exit inspection and quarantine system, tax administration, foreign exchange administration, enterprise financial and accounting systems, staff recruitment, legal system and domestic sales.
+The "Guide to Doing Business in China" published by Hong Kong Trade Development Council provides the overview of doing business in Chinese Mainland, including application procedures for establishing foreign-invested enterprises (FIEs), import and export administration, entry-exit inspection and quarantine system, tax administration, foreign exchange administration, enterprise financial and accounting systems, staff recruitment, legal system and domestic sales.

 SMEs can source products online from reliable China wholesalers, suppliers and manufacturers on Hong Kong Trade Development Council (HKTDC) Online Marketplace.